• Le Golf National

 Paris, France

-• Dubai Creek Golf and Yacht Club
+• Pirin Golf and Country Club

-• Saujana Golf and Country Club
+• Saujana Golf & Country Club

-Kuala Lumpar, Malaysia
+Kuala Lumpur, Malaysia

 1